Things You Need to Know about DENIC's Domain Query

 Access to Domain Holder Data for Third Parties

 The nature and extent of the domain data that is made available via the domain query is restricted.
-The data of the domain holder will no longer be displayed.
+The data of the domain holder will not be displayed.

 In compliance with its legal obligations, DENIC will provide information about the domain holder to